timofruehwirth/howto/howto_figma/howto_figma.md

 ![image of the Figma workspace screen](howto_figma_02.png)

+Take a moment to orient yourself.
+There is a dark gray bar on the top with several icons on the left and the file name in the middle (still "Untitled"); a `Layers` area on the left-hand side; and a `Design` area on the right-hand side of the workspace screen.
+Click on the file name and rename the file "ap_mockup".

 The first step is to create a frame to represent the start page of your future website.
-When you click on the `Frame` icon (the third icon from left in the top navigation bar of the workspace screen, the default choice of the `Region tools` dropdown list), the `Design` area on the right-hand side will offer predefined sizes of frames that correspond to different devices for accessing websites.
+When you click on the `Frame` icon (the third icon from left in the top navigation bar, the default choice of the `Region tools` dropdown list), the right-hand `Design` area will offer predefined sizes of frames that correspond to different devices for accessing websites.
 For our digital edition of awesome poetry, select `Desktop` size (1440 x 1024 px).
 In the left-hand `Layers` area, double-click the name of the frame ("Desktop - 1" or so) and rename it "StartPage". **It is always good to give telling names to your objects in order not to get confused - there will soon be a lot of them.**

 ### Create Sub-Frames